alto-wg/draft-alto-pv/others.md

 ignore the resources without incurring any incompatibility problem.

 <!--
-The path vector extension on Filtered Cost Map and Endpoint Cost Service is backward compatible with the base ALTO protocol:
+The Path Vector extension on Filtered Cost Map and Endpoint Cost Service is backward compatible with the base ALTO protocol:

 - If the ALTO server provides extended capabilities `dependent-property-map` and